bhauman/figwheel-main/docs/tutorial.md

 ## Starting the REPL already intialized with your code

-While it is perfectly valid to `require` the code you need at the REPL, most of the time you will want to initialize the REPL with something specific already loaded.
+While it is perfectly workable to `require` all the code you need at the REPL, most of the time you will want to initialize the REPL with something specific already loaded.

 You can accomplish this by using the following command: